What drew you to the design industry initially? Is it something you always wanted to be involved in?

 Style in our time is so open to interpretation that we have much more freedom to express ourselves than before.
 Style has evolved past just echoing trends and has become an individualistic expression of one’s aspirations and culture.

 What would you say your signature style is?

-In design I aim able to create spaces which are inspiring, detailed and tailor made for the purposes of the space.
+In design, I aim to create spaces that are inspiring, detailed and tailor-made for the purposes of the space.
 Perhaps sometimes bordering on a maximalist design approach, my intention is to create immersive hospitality experiences.
 In terms of fashion, I don’t take it too seriously.
-I look for quality, something unique and most importantly, if it comes in black.
+I look for quality, something unique and most importantly if it’s black!

 What space are you most proud of and why?

-MESH club is definitely a firm favourite of mine in recent history.
+MESH Club is definitely a firm favourite of mine.
 We were able to work with amazing artists, craftsmen and clients who were all completely on board with pushing the boundaries of design.

 Career highlight so far?

-Being a finalist in the international restaurant and bar design awards two years in a row and winning best bar design in London last year (Tristan won the Best Restaurant & Bar Design award for the Middle East and Africa category in 2016 for his design of News Cafe Rosebank).
+Being a finalist in the International Restaurant & Bar Design Awards two years in a row and winning best bar design in London last year.
+[Tristan won the Best Restaurant & Bar Design Award for the Middle East and Africa category in 2016 for his design of News Café Rosebank].

 And career lowlight?

-An accident on site that left me out of action for two months last year.
+An accident on site that left me out of action for two months in 2016.